-Texas Eastern Transmission Corporation, a company established 11 months earlier to acquire the World War II surplus 24-inch “Big Inch” and 20-inch “Little Big Inch” pipelines, won them with a winning bid of $143,127,000.
-It was the largest sale of the war’s surplus material to the private sector.
+Texas Eastern Transmission Corporation, a company established 11 months earlier to acquire the World War II surplus 24-inch “Big Inch” and 20-inch “Little Big Inch” pipelines, won ownership of them with a bid of $143,127,000.
+It was America’s largest sale of of war surplus material to the private sector.

 November 15, 1906 – Justice Department seeks Breakup of Standard Oil

-U.S. Attorney General Charles Bonaparte filed suit to compel dissolution of the Standard Oil of New Jersey.
+U.S. Attorney General Charles Bonaparte filed suit to compel dissolution of Standard Oil of New Jersey.
 Despite an 1892 court decision ordering the Standard Oil Trust to be dissolved, John D. Rockefeller had reorganized it and continued to operate from New York.
-The Justice Department would win this latest suit, but Standard Oil appealed to the U.S. Supreme Court, which affirmed the lower court’s decision on May 15, 1911, and mandated dissolution of Standard Oil into 34 separate companies.
+The Justice Department won the latest suit and Standard Oil appealed to the U.S. Supreme Court, which affirmed the lower court’s decision on May 15, 1911, and mandated dissolution of Standard Oil into 34 separate companies.